 SECURE GLOBAL NET ZERO BY MIDCENTURY AND KEEP 1.5 DEGREES WITHIN REACH.

-Countries are being asked to come forward with ambitious 2030 emissions reductions targets (NDCs) that align with reaching net zero by the middle of the century.
+Countries are being asked to come forward with ambitious 2030 emissions reductions targets.
+These nationally determined contributions (NDCs) need to align with reaching net zero by the middle of the century.
 To deliver on these stretching targets, countries will need to accelerate the phaseout of coal, encourage investment in renewables, curtail deforestation and speed up the switch to electric vehicles.

 ADAPT TO PROTECT COMMUNITIES AND NATURAL HABITATS.

 The climate is already changing and it will continue to change even as we reduce emissions, with devastating effects.
-At COP26 we need to work together to enable and encourage countries affected by climate change to protect and restore ecosystems, build defences, put warning systems in place and make infrastructure and agriculture more resilient to avoid loss of homes, livelihoods and lives.
+At COP26 we need to work together to enable and encourage countries affected by climate change.
+In the first place we need to protect and restore ecosystems.
+We then need to build defences, put warning systems in place and make infrastructure and agriculture more resilient.
+We need to do all this to ultimately avoid loss of homes, livelihoods and lives.

 To realise our first two goals, developed countries must deliver on their promise to raise at least $100bn in climate finance per year.
 International financial institutions must play their part and we need to work towards unleashing the trillions in private and public sector finance required to secure global net zero.